eexmellie/rr-tournament-app/README.md

 # Round-robin Tournamnet Management App

 This app allows user to create, hold and review tournaments based on [round-robin tournament scheme](https://en.wikipedia.org/wiki/Round-robin_tournament).
+You can watch live demo [here](https://eexmellie.github.io/rr-tournament-app/).

 ## Games and Matches
 Each *tournament* consists of multiple *rounds*,  each *round* consists of multiple *games*.